Sunday, October 21, 2018

 The Illinois withdrew across the Mississippi, the Iroquois sought other nations to fight, and gradually The Illinois returned to their former country.
 Fifteen cabins went to the Green Bay region about the year 1666, established a village near the Fox, and cleared some land for their gardens.
 This particular group of The Illinois had probably lived west of the Mississippi in previous years.
 The Jesuits learned that The Illinois were greatly reduced in numbers from former times when they had had ten large villages; constant wars had "almost exterminated them."
 During the years 1669-1670, The Illinois also frequented Saint-Esprit, and the Jesuits learned that they had five large villages, "of which one has a stretch of three leagues, the cabins being placed length-wise."
 (The French league was equal to about two and one-half miles.)
 Their population was said to be nearly 2,000 men, women, and children, but their exact location during these years is unknown.

-Marquette remarked that The Illinois were thirty days journey by land from Saint-Esprit in 1669-1670 and were gathered in two villages that contained 8,000 or 9,000 people.
-Since the missionaries had not contacted The Illinois in their own country, these early reports seldom agree as to location, number of villages or population.
-At one time after the first Iroquois attacks, it was said that The Illinois were living at a spot seven days' journey west of the Mississippi, but by 1670 part of The Illinois were reported to be near the Mississippi, probably in Iowa.
+Marquette remarked that The Illinois were a thirty-day journey by land from Saint-Esprit in 1669-1670 and were gathered in two villages that contained 8,000 or 9,000 people.
+Since the missionaries had not contacted The Illinois in their own country, these early reports seldom agreed as to location, number of villages or population.
+At one time after the first Iroquois attacks, it was said that The Illinois were living at a spot seven days' journey west of the Mississippi, but by 1670, part of The Illinois were reported to be near the Mississippi, probably in Iowa.
 Another report (1670) placed The Illinois in eight villages which were located 100 leagues south of Saint-Esprit, and a Jesuit map was drawn at about the same time, evidently from information supplied by French traders, indicating that the center of The Illinois was at a Kaskaskia village near Starved Rock on The Illinois River.

 Starved Rock, Utica, LaSalle County, Illinois.

-Although these reports do not agree in detail, they seem to indicate that by 1670, or before, The Illinois were returning either to live or hunt in The Illinois County.
+Although these reports do not agree in detail, they seem to indicate that by 1670, or before, The Illinois was returning either to live or hunt in the Illinois County.
 When the mission of Saint Francois Xavier was established at the present site of De Pere (near Green Bay) in 1671, The Illinois were encouraged to return to their former lands in the vicinity of Lake Michigan.
 The following year, 1672, some of the Kaskaskia, Peoria, and Moingwena came to visit The Miami near Lake Winnebago.
-From these segments of The Illinois, the Jesuits learned that Tthe Illinois inhabited the banks of the Mississippi and all spoke the same language.
+From these segments of The Illinois, the Jesuits learned that The Illinois inhabited the banks of the Mississippi and all spoke the same language.
 On August 13, 1672, Father Claude Jean Allouez, a Jesuit missionary, discovered twenty cabins of The Illinois on the Fox River southwest of Lake Winnebago; they were probably the same group previously mentioned as having visited and settled with The Miami that year.
 Evidently, The Illinois needed French goods and took advantage of the lull in the Iroquois raids to venture into these regions and contact the traders.

 Our first long account of The Illinois is contained in what has come to be called the Marquette Journal of 1673.
 This document relates how Louis Jolliet, a French explorer and trader, and Father Jacques Marquette, a Jesuit missionary, embarked "with five men" on May 17 from the mission of St. Ignace at Michiljmackinac (Mackinac) in two bark canoes to explore the Mississippi River.
 They paddled from the Straits of Mackinac down to the head of Green Bay, proceeded up the Fox River to Lake Winnebago and from there entered the lower Fox River.
 Their route continued along this river to the portage that connects it with the Wisconsin River.
-It is said that on June 17, just one month after leaving Mackinac, the explorers entered the Mississippi and glided south with its gentle current.
-Nothing of importance seems to have happened until June 25, when they discovered an Indian path leading down to the shore.
-After following the tracks for about two leagues they came upon the Village of Peoria, which was located on the bank of a river, either the Des Moines or the Iowa River.
+On June 17, just one month after leaving Mackinac, the explorers entered the Mississippi and glided south with its gentle current.
+Nothing important seems to have happened until June 25, when they discovered an Indian path leading down to the shore.
+After following the tracks for about two leagues (6.9 miles), they came upon the Village of Peoria, which was located on the bank of a river, either the Des Moines or the Iowa River.
 Two other villages, one of which was occupied by Moingwena, were situated on a hill about half a league from The Peoria.

 The Illinois is said to have informed Marquette that they were divided into many villages, some of which were at a great distance and whose inhabitants spoke slightly different dialects.
 After welcoming the French explorers, The Peoria related that their village consisted of 8,000 people and about 300 cabins.

 One anthropologist has recently declared that the Peoria were "on the west bank of the Mississippi near the mouth of the Missouri River" when Jolliet and Marquette discovered them in 1673.
 The basis for this revolutionary thesis is an interpretation of one sentence in the so-called Marquette journal, which seems to be vague.
 Since this question has been raised, it is necessary to delve into the origin of the Marquette Journal of 1673.
 No copy of the journal in Marquette's handwriting has ever been found, and Jolliefs original journal was lost in a canoe accident.
 Who then wrote the account of the expedition as we have it today?
 The late Dr. Jean Delanglez, who served in the Institute of Jesuit History at Loyola University, was perhaps the most learned scholar ever to study this problem.
 Delanglez declares that Father Claude Dablon (1619-1697), superior of the Jesuit missions in New France and editor of the Jesuit Relations, assembled a journal of the expedition from various sources at hand: interviews with members of the exploring party, Jolliefs map and his dedicatory letter to Louis Frontenac, and Marquette's map and notes.
 "There is no essential fact concerning the voyage of 1673 in the Receipts," Delanglez asserts, "that cannot be traced to these written or oral sources."
-Dablon had at his disposal previous accounts of various Indian nations, but he certainly found it very difficult to reconstruct the voyage of Jolliet and Marquette since he had never made this trip himself.
-This fact certainly accounts for the numerous errors and vague statements in the Marquette journal as we have it today.
+Dablon had previous accounts of various Indian nations at his disposal, but he certainly found it very difficult to reconstruct the voyage of Jolliet and Marquette since he had never made this trip himself.
+This fact certainly accounts for the numerous errors and vague statements in the Marquette journal that we have today.
 Dablon, Delanglez points out, was "undoubtedly distracted" when he wrote the tangled paragraph concerning the Missouri River.

 A study of the Marquette journal reveals that it is not a day-by-day account but rather a narrative of the voyage written after the event took place.
 At the beginning of the journal, there is a statement about Marquette's mission among The Illinois, but this mission was founded during Marquette's second expedition.
-And the date of the departure from The Peoria is given in one place as June 26th and in another place as "at the end of June."
+The date of the departure from The Peoria is given in one place as June 26th and in another place as "at the end of June."
 The statements in the journal following the initial visit with the Peoria are very confused: first, the explorers are in the current of the Missouri River, then the account jumps back up the Mississippi River to the spot near Alton, Illinois, where the Piasa Bird was found.

 Piasa Bird, Alton, Illinois - © Neil Gale